 Windsurfing and kiteboarding are especially popular due to the strong winds that prevail on the island, and there are several schools that specialize in these sports.
 If you are traveling to Fuerteventura during the summer, you can catch the Fuerteventura Windsurfing and Kitesurfing World Cup that takes place every year.

 Fuerteventura is also a top destination for surfing, with spots around the island that are suitable for all levels.
-If you feel like riding the waves, El Cotillo beach has several surf schools and board rentals, while Flag beach is ideal for surfing, kitesurfing and windsurfing.
-You can also go scuba diving and snorkeling to discover Fuerteventura's unique marine life.
+If you feel like riding the waves, El Cotillo beach has several surf schools and board rentals.
+Flag beach is ideal for surfing, kitesurfing and windsurfing.
+You can also go scuba diving and snorkeling to discover Fuerteventura's rich underwater life.

 If you want to take a break from the sea, the island's mild climate is perfect for hiking and cycling.
 Fuerteventura has 3 natural parks that you can explore on foot, with Jandía Natural Park being the largest one.
 The lunar landscape and volcanic rocks will amaze you!

 Hiking Calderón Hondo, one of the island's most accessible volcanoes, is one of the best things to do in Fuerteventura.
 For breathtaking views of the island and the Atlantic Ocean, you can hike to the top of El Cardón mountain or to Pico de la Zarza, the highest point in Fuerteventura.